If you have a passion for helping others and an interest in health professions, consider a career in respiratory care.

 Respiratory therapists are vital members of the health care team, serving in hospitals, skilled nursing facilities, physicians’ offices and home health agencies.
 Respiratory therapists care for their patients by integrating advanced technology, helping them to breathe easier, better and longer.

 Shenandoah University’s program in Respiratory Care has been in existence longer than any other program in the state of Virginia.
-The Division of Respiratory Care offers several degree options and makes earning a degree convenient by offering a transfer track where students may transfer their associate degree or credit hours into the bachelor of science in Respiratory Care degree.
+The Division of Respiratory Care makes earning a degree convenient by offering a transfer track where students may transfer their associate degree or credit hours into the bachelor of science in Respiratory Care degree.
 Shenandoah students receive a comprehensive education in a state-of-the-art laboratory and benefit from the university’s close relationship with the Winchester Medical Center and hospitals in northern Virginia for their clinical opportunities.

 Courses in this track are delivered at both the Winchester and Northern Virginia campuses.

 Hear from Stephanie Cross the Director of Respiratory Care